Lich-Corals/talkative-rick/README.md

 ```
 * The `out.mp4` file should now be located next-too the `main.py` file.

 ### Problems?
 If you encounter any problems with the script and you believe you found a bug, feel free to open an issue on GitHub.

+#### Windows support?
+While this script doesn't use any deeply rooted Linux-only features, I don't know if it is fully Windows compatible.
+The critical parts are the following:
+* Hard-coded relative filepaths using a forward slash (e.g.: `./res/`)
+* Symlinks are used...
+I don't know if Windows supports those.
+* ffmpeg is executed using `os.system()` with a hard-coded command.
+This command may be different of Windows.

 ### Contributing
 You are welcome to improve the script and open a pull request.